YasserHamek/KanbanFront/README.md

 # Kanban Front

+Code source of the Back end is here : https://github.com/YasserHamek/KanbanBack

 The application is deployed with heroku at : https://kanaban-front-angular.herokuapp.com/ (the page may take some time to charge)

 **To run the application locally :**